-Then I tried a Fill Flash technique to balance the light from the window to the indoor light.
+Then I used a Fill Flash technique to balance the light from the window with the indoor light.
 That is the power of fill flash!
-I didn’t need to edit this photo at all, which means time savings for me.[singlepic id=656 w=320 h=240 float=]
+I didn’t need to edit this photo at all, which equals a time savings for me.[singlepic id=656 w=320 h=240 float=]

 Another useful technique of fill flash photography is used for Backlight subjects.
 I took this photo in Centre Weighted metering mode.[singlepic id=660 w=320 h=240 float=]

 This is not what I wanted, so I added the flash with no Fill Flash techniques.[singlepic id=657 w=320 h=240 float=]